-Observation of electrospinning process started at the end of XIX century and continues during XX century (Reyleigh, Zeleny, Formhals, Baumgarten).
-Since the 1980s and especially in recent years, electrospinning process has regained more attention probably due to a surging interest in nanotechnology.
-In fact, name for this process ,,electrospinning'' derived from ,,electrostatic spinning'', is relatively new term, which appeared around 1994.
+Observation of electrospinning process started at the end of XIX century and continues during XX century (Rayleigh, Zeleny, Formhals, Baumgarten).
+Since the 1980s and especially in recent years, the electrospinning process has regained more attention due to a surging interest in nanotechnology.
+In fact, the name for this process "electrospinning'' derived from "electrostatic spinning'', is a relatively new term, which appeared around 1994.

 How does it work?

-Electrospinning involves the use of a high voltage (commonly from 5 to 30 kV) applied classicaly between a needle of a syringe, filled with moleculary entangled polymer solution.
+Electrospinning involves the use of a high voltage (commonly from 5 to 30 kV) applied classically between a needle of a syringe, filled with molecularly entangled polymer solution.
 The solution is pumped through a syringe at a constant rate, forming a droplet at the end of the needle.
-When the surface tension is overcome by electrostatic repulsion of charges within solution, jet is ejected, moving then toward metallic collector which is usually grounded.
-The solvent evaporates during jet travelling, while the jet is elongated at very high strain rates, ranging from 100 to 1000 s-1.
+When the surface tension is overcome by electrostatic repulsion of charges within the solution, the jet is ejected, moving then toward the metallic collector which is usually grounded.
+The solvent evaporates during jet traveling, while the jet is elongated at very high strain rates, ranging from 100 to 1000 s-1.
 The structure of nanofibers collected finally is far from thermodynamic equilibrium (metastable structures).

-The most important forces acting first on a drop and then on a travelling jet are:
+The most important forces acting first on a drop and then on a traveling jet are:

-- external electrostatic field which acts directly on charges within polymer jet but also results in additional electric polarization of flowing material
+- an external electrostatic field that acts directly on charges within polymer jet but also results in additional electric polarization of flowing material

 - electrostatic repulsion among the charges

 - surface tension, trying to reduce repulsion between charges